-Thorough the semester, we will translate our knowledge of the business environment and company's current status to form predictions about future financial performance and conditions.
-This will prepare you for Advanced Financial Statement Analysis in which the forecasted information is applied to various valuation models.
+Through the semester, we will translate our knowledge of the business environment and the company's current status to form predictions about future financial performance and conditions.

-The course has a very practical emphasis.
 We will apply the tools and concepts via a series of class exercises.
-You will be assessed based on a mid-term exam, a final exam, on-line mini tests, pop quizzes as well as a group project/presentation.
+You will be assessed based on mid-term exams, a final exam, online mini-tests, as well as a group project/presentation.